-Philippine Journalist Maria Ressa Found Guilty Of Violating Cyberlibel Law
+Philippine Journalist Maria Ressa Found Guilty Of Violating Cyber Libel Law

 READ MORE: https://t.co/GyHx8b3Sc0 pic.twitter.com/46hcd0RwfC

-Although Santos' story was published months before the cyberlibel law came into effect, the government says that when Rappler republished it two years later for what Ressa maintains was to fix a "typo," the publication exposed itself to the new law.
+Although Santos' story was published months before the cyber libel law came into effect, the government says that when Rappler republished it two years later for what Ressa maintains was to fix a "typo," the publication exposed itself to the new law.

 Santos and Ressa, who were both allowed to remain free on bail pending an appeal, face up to six years in prison if the verdict stands.

-Rappler's parent company, Rappler Holdings Corporation, was found not guilty in Monday's proceeding.
+Rappler's parent company, Rappler Holdings Corp., was found not guilty in Monday's proceeding.

-Ressa was one of four journalists, including murdered columnist Jamal Khashoggi, who were named by Time magazine as Person of the Year in 2018.
+Ressa was one of four journalists, including slain columnist Jamal Khashoggi, who were named by Time magazine as Person of the Year in 2018.

-The cyberlibel case is being viewed as a major test of press freedom in the Philippines, where the government of President Rodrigo Duterte has maintained a combative relationship with the media since coming to power in 2016.
+The cyber libel case is being viewed as a major test of press freedom in the Philippines, where the government of President Rodrigo Duterte has maintained a combative relationship with the media since coming to power in 2016.
 He has been particularly critical of Rappler, labeling the fiercely independent website "fake news."
 He has also attacked journalists as "spies" and warned that they could be targeted for assassination.

 Ressa, who worked for CNN until 2010, has been arrested multiple times in recent years in what many critics have called a political vendetta against Rappler.